5 Best Nerf N-Strike Modulus Guns

 5 Nerf Modulus Mediator Price

-Also known as N-Strike Modulus System, the Modulus series was first introduced in 2015 with a strong focus on the customization of blasters.
-The idea is that all accessories can be interchanged with all blasters within the Modulus range.
+Also known as the N-Strike Modulus System, the Modulus series was first introduced in 2015 with a strong focus on blaster customization.
+The concept was simple but clever: every accessory could be interchanged between all blasters within the Modulus range.

-Modulus blasters come packaged with various accessories, such as detachable shoulder stocks, barrel extensions, and tactical rail attachments.
-Some Modulus blasters can even double as attachments.
+Modulus blasters typically come packaged with a variety of attachments, such as detachable shoulder stocks, barrel extensions, and tactical rail accessories.
+Some blasters in the series can even be used as attachments themselves.

 Nerf N-Strike Modulus ECS-10